 IBD can range from uncomfortable to life-threatening.
 Doctors diagnose IBD with a colonoscopy, blood tests and specialized X-rays including a CT scan.
 There are medications that help control the symptoms, and these include steroids and medicines that suppress the immune response.
 When medications do not help, surgery may be necessary to remove the diseased parts of the digestive tract.
 Being under the care of a doctor is essential so they can monitor and manage symptoms.

 If you are experiencing rectal bleeding, do not attempt to diagnose yourself.
 Rectal bleeding can indicate a more serious condition that needs a doctor to check out immediately.
-Make an appointment with your doctor and bring a detailed list of symptoms with you, along with questions.
-Contact Digestive Health Centers for more information about rectal bleeding or any of the above conditions.
+Make an appointment with your gastroenterologist at Digestive Health Center, and bring a detailed list of symptoms with you along with questions.
+To locate a gastroenterology office near you in the Dallas-Fort Worth metroplex, check our six locations listed here.